-- 4 to describe and explain the polymerase chain reaction (PCR) and its application - to describe the mechanism and application of restriction endonucleases - to explain the principle of gel electrophoresis - to define restriction fragment length polymorphism (RFLP) and its application - 4 to describe the application of recombinant DNA technology in medicine
+- to describe and explain the polymerase chain reaction (PCR) and its application - to explain the principle of gel electrophoresis

 Students' obligations:

 1. ATTENDANCE

 Students are advised to attend all classes to avoid missing out on the material presented in class.
 In return, the students can benefit from each other's contribution in class discussions.
 In case of absence from any class, the students are required to cover the material missed and inquire about any announcements made during their absence.
 STUDENTS WHO ATTENDED LESS THAN 70% OF LECTURES, SEMINARS, OR PRACTICALS HAVE FAILED THE COURSE.